gmartin7/react-language-chooser/README.md

 The demo landing page could use a little love.
 It looks kind of hokey right now: https://demo.whatdandoes.info

+### Bug

+Selecting and deselecting multiple languages in random order produces unexpected results when the languages are added.
+Needs a test.

 ## God's peace